weather-gov/weather.gov/docs/dev/deploying.md

 # Deploying

 We usually deploy using the Github Actions provided.
-You can see more about how deploys with in each environment [here](../environments.md).
+You can see more about how deployments work within each environment [here](../environments.md).

 Deploys require a post-deploy step.
 This is automatically done in the Github Action, but if you are manually pushing with `cf` then it will need to be done with a task.
 Deploying just the weathergov app locally would look like: